There comes a time when you are looking for avenues to stay motivated, even for things you love doing.

 Will the course provide me with a solution to get over the wall?
 I certainly hoped so when I enrolled.

 The words ‘mindful’ and ‘storytelling’ had a profound effect on my thinking.
 I took some time off from my daily chores and had a conversation with myself.

-Alas, last week, I found the ‘mojo’.
-In a matter of minutes, words came naturally and importantly, my voice was being documented.
+Alas, last week, I found the ‘mojo.’
+In a matter of minutes, words came naturally, and significantly, my voice was being documented.

 It resulted in an article.

-“Do I need to attend,” was the question that occured to me.
+“Do I need to attend,” was the question that occurred to me?

 Yesterday, I attended the forum with an open mind.
-The only sure thing about the course was that, I would meet Caitlin Krause and hear her perspectives about storytelling.
+The only sure thing about the course was that I would meet Caitlin Krause and hear her storytelling perspectives.

 Let me share what did I take away the most from the course –

 “I remember every individual who attended the course.
 Nine names of the people whom I had not met before.”